Pacmed/causal_inference/README.md

 ```

 Note that:
->❗ To run the experiments you need to request access to [data](https://icudata.nl/index-en.html).
+>❗ To replicate the experiments you need to request access to [data](https://icudata.nl/index-en.html).
 For a detailed description see below.

 > ✨ To compare any scikit-learn models, simply add them to `batch_of_models':
 ```SCIKIT
 batch_of_models = [OLS(), IPW(), Blocking(), RandomForestRegressor()]
 ```

+ ## Running the experiments on your data
+ The repository can be customized to be used on any dataset.
+The script causal_inference/make_data/data.py describes the shape required for a Dataloader class to feed data to the experiments.

   ## Meta
 The project is part of the [Pacmed Labs](https://pacmed.ai/nl/labs) research [agenda](https://pacmed.ai/nl/media/press/pacmed-krijg-sidn-subsidie-onderzoek-causaliteit) and was funded by [SIDNFonds](https://www.sidnfonds.nl/projecten/using-machine-learning-on-observational-data-to-support-treatment-decisions).